Nonresident Alien – Honorarium and Contracted UPPS No. 03.04.06

 requires a foreign address.

-c.
-IRS Form 8233 – Exemption From Withholding on Compensation for Independent Personal Services of a NRA, the application for Tax Treaty Exemption.

-a.
-An original passport not expired, with photograph;

 b.
+IRS Form 8233 - Exemption From Withholding on Compensation for Independent Personal Services of a NRA, the application for Tax Treaty Exemption.

+a. an original unexpired passport, with photograph;

-A visa, unless the NRA is from a Visa Waiver Program country.
+b. a visa unless the NRA is from a Visa Waiver Program country.
 For example, visa types are B-1/B-2, O-1, J-1 with DS-2019, F-1 OPT with valid EAD card; and

-c.
-An I-94 card.
+c. an I-94 card.

 05. PROCEDURE FOR WITHHOLDING TAX FROM PAYMENT TO NRA